chaitanya6777/web_EduX/README.md

-This is a educational Webpage
+EduX:  Is a educational website designed for the preparation for competitive exams like JEE and NEET.